 Biggest company in Spain

 Which is the biggest company in Spain?
-The largest company is Iberdrola, with a market value of 70.26 billion USD.
-It operates in the energy industry, focusing on renewable sources.
-Founded in 1992, Iberdrola plays a crucial role in Spain’s primary economic sector.
+The largest company is Inditex (the textile group behind Zara), with a market value of about 199 billion USD as of 2026.
+It operates in the retail/fashion industry and is a major player in Spain’s tertiary economic sector.
+[Market cap data]International Trade of Spain

 Import Activities of Spain